How a WordPress Security Audit Protects Your Business?

 When you run regular audits, you reduce the chances of data loss, downtime, and unexpected costs.
 You also protect customer trust and keep your site stable as your business grows.
 A security audit is not a one-time task.
 It is an essential part of running a secure and reliable WordPress website.

-FAQs About WordPress Security Audits
+FAQs About WordPress Security Checks

 How does a security audit protect my business?

-Who should perform a WordPress security audit?
+Who should perform a WordPress security scan?

 You can run basic checks yourself, but professional audits provide deeper insights.
 Businesses often benefit from expert audits that cover hosting, server setup, and advanced risks.